 The international Jury decided that the work of the artist from Gdansk, Anna Waligórska was the best amongst all the competition entries and they also awarded two 2nd prices ex aequo to Hans Peter Kuhn from Germany and Andrea Mastrovito from Italy for their outstanding works.
 The other artists who participated in the competition were: Kim Schoenstadt (USA), Lisa Ruyter (USA), Mariusz Waras (Poland), Metaform & SUMO (Luxembourg).

 The works by the artists invited to the competition were judged by the international jury: Julia Draganovic, Enrico Lunghi, Jacek Dominiczak, Jadwiga Charzynska, Norbert Weber, Adam Budak, Bettina Steinbruegge.
 They were supported by jury experts: Wolniarska-Roszak, Piotr Lorens, Grzegorz Sulikowski, Adam Szpilewski.

-1st PRIZE: ANNA WALIGÓRSKA PROJECT TO BE REALIZED
+1st PRIZE: ANNA WALIGÓRSKA PROJECT REALIZED IN 2015

 The graphics I have designed to be obtained through perforation of the train stop shelters’ screens along the PKM line should fulfill two main functions – informational and artistic.
 The graphics shown at all the train stop shelters is uniform and coherent.
 At the same time I recall these places where the railway line appears in my project.
 The railway line partly leads along the old route, which in the past had connected Gdańsk Wrzeszcz with Stara Piła.
 The Kiełpinek station was the border station between Poland and Wolne Miasto Gdańsk (Free City Gdańsk).
 Most of the railway line leads along the moraine hills edge.
 The railway bank is wooded and the old railway station of Kiełpinek is surrounded by luxuriant greenery.